csc7/PP4_CI_WQCS/README.md

 - Balsamiq Wireframes: I have used it to create all the wireframes.

 - Jesse James Garrett's process for user experience.

-- Babel JavaScript compiler (transpiler, to try to solve ES5 issues for Internet Explorer, finally not implemented, https://babeljs.io/docs/en/babel-standalone).
-Tested on August 6th, 2021, between 5:30 and 6:30 approximately.

 - Bootstrap: